GODALMING MUSIC FESTIVAL – The First 70 Years

 This history has shown how closely the Godalming Music Festival has been associated with the life of the town and its people.
 Over the years many have derived much pleasure from taking part in or helping to run the Festival.
 Many think of it with affection and gratitude.
 The Celebration that was planned as a joyful finale to the 50th stirred people’s memories of many past Festivals.
 It ended, like the early Festivals, with a rousing chorus, leading us into our second half-century!

-Now, celebrating our 60th anniversary in 2007 we see a few more changes.
-Entries in Speech and Dance have dropped a little from their heyday but all sections maintain the high standards we have come to expect.
+Now, celebrating our 73rd anniversary in 2020 we see a few more changes.
+Entries in Speech have dropped a little from their heyday but all sections maintain the high standards we have come to expect.
 All festivals were encouraged to implement a Child Protection Policy in 2004 and further legislation has made it harder and harder to run a successful festival relying solely on volunteers.
 Happily we have been able to provide bursaries to attend the European Youth Summer Music course since 2004 either through our own funds or through sponsorship.
-The Infant Singing Day introduced in 1994 when just seven LEA schools took part is now at bursting point with 12 schools and a maximum of 200 Year 2 children taking part.
+The Infant Singing Day introduced in 1994 when just seven LEA schools took part is now at bursting point with up to 12 schools and a maximum of 200 Year 2 children taking part.

 Musical Theatre classes were introduced for the first time in 2010.
 The Speech Secretary Liz Wheatley (also a town and Borough councilor) donated a trophy in memory of her mother, Ivy Sharp, who was well-known in Guildford for her support of local theatres.